-Admission to the graduate degree program in Urban and Regional Planning is governed by the regulation of the Division of Graduate Studies and Department.
+Admission to the graduate degree program in Urban and Regional Planning is governed by the regulation of the Division of Graduate Studies and Urban and Regional Planning.
 The following criteria must be met:

-- 1. Admission by the Division of Graduate Studies. - A minimum grade point average of 3.0 on a 4.0 scale;

-- Satisfactory performance on the Graduate Record Examination or equivalent test; - Demonstrated promise for successful academic achievement in professional graduate work; - For international students, indication of adequate financial support and satisfactory performance on TOEFL demonstrating oral and written proficiency; - Three letters of recommendation; - Personal interview with a departmental faculty member where practical.
+- 1. Admission by the Division of Graduate Studies. - 2.
+A minimum grade point average of 3.0 on a 4.0 scale: - 3.
+Satisfactory performance on the Graduate Record Examination or equivalent test. - Demonstrated promise for successful academic achievement in professional graduate work. - For international students, indication of adequate financial support and satisfactory performance on TOEFL demonstrating oral and written proficiency; - 6.
+Three letters of recommendation and recommender form; - 7.
+Official statement of intent

-The Department offers courses on a semester basis.
+Urban and Regional Planning offers courses on a semester basis.
 Forty-nine credit hours are required for a master's degree.
 A basic core and three areas of concentration (Community Development and Housing, Environment and Land Use, and Urban Design) are offered.
 A thesis or major report option may be elected.
-A noncredit summer internship is required of inexperienced students.
+An internship is required of inexperienced students.